spectrochempy/spectrochempy/docs/gettingstarted/install/install_mac.rst

         You can chose to make the `scpy` environment as a default

-        Edit teh startup profile so that the last line is source activate environment_name.
+        Edit the startup profile so that the last line is source activate environment_name.
         In Mac OSX this is ~/.bash_profile, in other environments this may be ~/.bashrc.
         If you use Mac OSX Catalina, it may be ~/.zshrc.